 A road trip in Scotland will likely start where you arrive, however, our Scottish road trip itinerary kind of loops around, like a figure 8, meaning you can begin pretty much anywhere from our destination list below.
 For example, from Edinburgh, I would probably start at St. Andrews, and from Glasgow, I would maybe start at Loch Lomond.
-However, when we travel from Northern Ireland, with a ferry crossing from the island of Ireland, we typically start in the southwest of Scotland in Ayr.
+However, when we travel from Belast in Northern Ireland, with a ferry crossing from the island of Ireland, we typically start in the southwest of Scotland in Ayr.
 Given it is the first major destination after arrival from the Stena Line ports and ferries travelling from Belfast to Cairnryan.
 A ferry route which also offers the option to include Northern Ireland and maybe even the Wild Atlantic Way in Ireland, on an extended driving tour of Scotland.
 Anyway, below we share our Top 10 Best Places to visit in Scotland on a Scotland Road Trip Itinerary.

 When to Visit Scotland?

 We have covered at least most of these Scottish tourist attractions through various seasons; including the busy tourist months of summer, and when the roads were heaped with snow through amber travel alerts in winter in the northern highlands (check our video below).
 But it is hard to say when is the best time to visit Scotland, as even in low season and rainy months the lakes and mountains are just atmospheric and exciting for Scotland driving tour routes.
 Otherwise, I guess it depends on interests in sightseeing and travel, whether it is the warmth of castles and scotch during the winter months or the seaside summer charm during the holiday months of Scotland.